 All depots are audited by secret (unidentified) shoppers through the BCMB’s Refund Compliance Program.
 Regulation requires depots to provide a minimum refund of $0.10 for all registered beverage containers that are 1L or less and a minimum of $0.25 for all registered beverage containers that are over 1L.

 Customer confidence and the reputation of Alberta’s beverage container recycling system are heavily influenced and enhanced by depots providing accurate refunds.

 If a depot provides a refund to an auditor that is greater than +/- $0.50 of the actual total refund value, that audit will be classified as non-compliant.

-A depot will be informed in writing, within seven of the audit, of the results of the audit.
+A notification will be sent out to depots via their industry email address within three business days of the audit occurring, informing the depot an audit has occurred.
+The depot will receive the audit results within twelve business days of the audit notification being sent.
 All results will be sent to the depot’s industry email account.
 The audit results and record, including pictures of the containers returned to your depot, will be provided.

 Challenging an Audit